What is Art.Work.Space.?

 Space: sharing a welcoming space to explore interests with openness

-ACG hosts monthly youth art workshops (coined Art.Work.Space.) in partnership with The RED Bookshelf.
+ACG hosts monthly youth art workshops (coined Art.Work.Space.) in partnership with The RED Bookshelf and Honest Weight Food Co-op.
 The programs are led by local artist mentors on the 2nd Saturday of each month throughout the year.
 The themes of the workshops will depend on what the youth want and the medium(s) of each artist.
 We will have workshops in writing, mural painting, screen printing, comic book making, collaging, clothing design, graphic design, watercolor painting, music, poetry, literacy, and more!

 THANK YOU!
 Albany Center Gallery is so grateful for all of the support given so we can give our creative youth more resources to express themselves in healthy, proactive, and artful ways.
 ACG works to create a safe and creative space for the youth in our community to use at no cost to them.
 The physical Art.Work.Space. showcases the youth’s artwork, hosts additional community programming and celebrations, and is utilized as a creative workspace.
 It is a vibrant, colorful environment for artmaking, art-sharing, and dialogue about art!